-1. Enter bin/start-ds with the --nodetach option to launch the Synchronization Server as a foreground process.
+1. Enter bin/start-sync-server with the --nodetach option to launch the Synchronization Server as a foreground process.

+'''

-\$ bin/start-ds --nodetach
+$ bin/start-sync-server --nodetach

+'''

-2. You can stop the Synchronization Server by pressing CNTRL+C in the terminal window where the server is running or by running the bin/stop-ds command from another window.
+2. You can stop the Synchronization Server by pressing CNTRL+C in the terminal window where the server is running or by running the bin/stop-sync-server command from another window.